ibexa/documentation-developer/docs/guide/recommendation.md

 Both interfaces are supposed to provide content data in .json format.
 The difference is only the size of the content array in the `contentList` object.
-For the `content` interface one is returned, for the `contenttypes` interface many are returned.
+For the `content` interface one Content item is returned, for the `contenttypes` interface many are returned.

 ``` json
 {